April 2000 (Part 3)

 In the past when a master touched another master in a match, the latter would withdraw and gracefully acknowledge defeat.
-Sometimes he might kneel down and prostrate, and thanked the victorious master for sparring his life — in Cantonese it would sound something like: thor cheah si fu sau ha lau cheng, which means “Thank you, master, for showing mercy under your hands.”
+Sometimes he might kneel down and prostrate, and thanked the victorious master for sparring his life — in Cantonese it would sound something like: "thor cheah si fu sau ha lau cheng", which means "Thank you, master, for showing mercy under your hands."
 This is traditional kungfu culture.
-Continueing to brutally strike a helpless opponent, and proudly demonstrating to a maddening crowd how merciless he is, is a culture of barbarians.
+Continuing to brutally strike a helpless opponent, and proudly demonstrating to a maddening crowd how merciless he is, is a culture of barbarians.

 There was no need for a master to strike hard to demonstrate his force.
 It was common knowledge that every master would have trained to be so powerful that he could kill or maim with just one strike.
 Kungfu in the past mainly involved force training, not learning flowery movements for demonstration as is the norm today.